Braneloc/MeshTools/README.md

 unless of course you actally want permanent changes to your meshes and you want to save afterwards.

 # Usage Mesh Builder
-Sorry, read the code.
 Setup the MeshBuilder on a gameobject.
 Add vertices and triangles to suit.
 Call BuildMesh to finalise and build the mesh.

 ## Party on dudes